gymrek-lab/TRTools/trtools/mergeSTR/README.rst

 * Supported INFO fields: START, END, PERIOD
 * Supported FORMAT fields: GB, Q, PQ, DP, DSNP, PSNP, PDP, GLDIFF, DSTUTTER, DFLANKINDEL, AB, FS, DAB, ALLREADS, MALLREADS

+  * Note: when using :code:`--trim`, the output :code:`Q, PQ` and :code:`GLDIFF` values are lower bounds for what the true values of those fields actually are.
+(For example, seeing a Q score of 0.8 for a call in the merged file means (a) the true Q score for that call relative to the alleles in the original file was 0.8, but (b) the true Q score for that call relative to the alleles in the merged file is at least 0.8, but might be higher).
+This is because these fields measure the uncertainty of choosing between different alleles, and trimming sometimes collapses alleles which only differed within the trimmed regions into a single allele, which lowers uncertainty.

 **PopSTR**